-115.34 Specialized training: Investigations Auditor Overall Determination: Meets Standard Auditor Discussion RCJ has trained a facility investigator to conduct administrative investigations.
+115.34 Specialized training: Investigations Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ has trained a facility investigator to conduct administrative investigations.
 The PREA investigator completed specialized training provided by North Dakota Department of Corrections and Rehabilitation All criminal allegations are turned over to the North Dakota Bureau of Investigation.

 115.35 Specialized training: Medical and mental health care Auditor Overall Determination: Meets Standard Auditor Discussion The Registered Nurse is contracted for services.
+She has completed the National Institute of Corrections course "Medical Health Care for Sexual Assault Victims in a Confinement Setting".
 During the interview the RN was very knowledgeable about the appropriate response for transporting the inmate to the hospital for sexual assault forensic exams and protecting evidence to aid in the prosecution of a sexual assault.
 The RCJ does not provide in-house mental health services.
 Inmates are referred to a provider at the Lake Region Human Services Center or Indian Health Services Behavioral Health in Belcourt for mental health care.

 115.41 Screening for risk of victimization and abusiveness Auditor Overall Determination: Meets Standard Auditor Discussion All inmates are assessed during an intake screening for risk of being sexually abused by other inmates or sexually abusive toward other inmates.
 Intake screenings usually take place within the first few hours but most definitely within 72 hours of arrival at the RCJ.
 The RCJ uses an objective screening instrument.
-However, the inmates were not reassessed within 30 days of arrival.
+However, the auditor saw no evidence that the inmates are reassessed within 30 days of arrival.
 The Jail Administrator does reevaluate when there is an incident, upon request or when there is additional information.
 However, reassessments are not documented.
-CORRECTIVE ACTION: The auditor required that the RCJ devise a method for reevaluating an inmate's risk and documenting that reevaluation within 30 days of arrival.
-The RCJ implemented a new procedure in conjunction with Inmate Education.
-Inmates will be reevaluated the same day that the video is being viewed, every 3rd Wednesday.
-The RCJ provided their new reevaluation form to the auditor.
+CORRECTIVE ACTION: The auditor required that the RCJ devise a method for reevaluating an inmate's risk within 30 days of arrival and documenting that reevaluation.
+The Jail Administrator provided the rescreening tool he developed to track all rescreening information, updated and trained staff on the procedures for rescreening and provided random samples of inmates who had been rescreened using the document.

-115.42 Use of screening information Auditor Overall Determination: Meets Standard Auditor Discussion RCJ makes individualized determinations about how to ensure the safety of each inmate.
-In deciding whether to assign a transgender or intersex inmate to a housing unit for male or female inmates, and in making other housing and programming assignments, RCJ considers on a case-by-case basis whether a placement would ensure the inmate's health and safety, and whether the placement would present management or security problems.
-A transgender or intersex inmate's own views with respect to his or her own safety would be given serious consideration.
+115.42 Use of screening information Auditor Overall Determination: Meets Standard Auditor Discussion The Rolette County Jail makes individualized determinations about how to ensure the safety of each inmate.
+In deciding whether to assign a transgender or intersex inmate to a housing unit for male or female inmates, and in making other housing and programming assignments, the RCJ considers on a case-by-case basis whether a placement would ensure the inmate's health and safety, and whether the placement would present management or security problems.
+A transgender or intersex inmate's own view with respect to his or her own safety would be given serious consideration.
 All inmates shower separately.
 RCJ does not place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated units solely on the basis of such identification.
 An inmate's risk level is reassessed when warranted due to a referral, request, incident of sexual abuse, or receipt of additional information that bears on the inmate's risk of sexual victimization or abusiveness.
 Inmates are not disciplined for refusing to answer, or for not disclosing complete information in response to, questions asked.
 Once the questionnaire is complete, access to the information is limited only to specified staff within the RCJ.